jingzhian/mkdocs-md-notes/docs/dermatology.md

 Post herpetic neuralgia, which can last for life.

-**Treatment**
+**Management**

-Oral Acyclovir 800mg 5x/day for 7 days.
+- **Lessen duration**: oral acyclovir 800mg 5x/day for 7 days.
-Post herpetic neuralgia will need analgesia and sometimes other drugs like carbamazepine or gabapentin.
+- Post herpetic neuralgia will need **analgesia** and sometimes other drugs like carbamazepine or gabapentin.
+- Treat **secondary bacterial infections**
+- Prednisolone might
+- Discharge with advice

 #### Hand foot and mouth disease
 Virus: Coxsackie virus type 16 and 17 is acquired by the oral-faecal route.
 Primary infection is in the gut.